tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

   $ ../../../waf ...

-but that get's tedious, and error prone, and there are better solutions.
+but that gets tedious, and error prone, and there are better solutions.

 If you have the full |ns3| repository this little gem is a start::